InvaderDIM/air-quality-monitor/README.md

 # air-quality-monitor
-ESP8266 with TFT LCD and PMS5003 to control air quality
+ESP8266 with TFT LCD, PMS5003 and MH-Z19 to control air quality

 ## Where to get parts
 I have bought all components on Aliexpress.
 But you can find them in other online stores too.